About Us

 Students

 We are fortunate to attract outstanding students at all levels.
-Our graduate program trains students for top academic and industrial research positions, and typically has somewhat over 100 students enrolled, including many international students.
-MIT undergraduates are top performers at the Putnam Competition — in 2006, three of the five Putnam Fellows were at MIT, as were 26 of the 78 competitors who achieved Honorable Mention or higher.
-Approximately 250 students are enrolled in one of our two undergraduate programs: Mathematics (course 18) and Mathematics with Computer Science (course 18C).
+Our graduate program trains students for top academic and industrial research positions, and typically has over 100 students enrolled, including many international students.
+MIT undergraduates are top performers at the Putnam Competition —in the most recent 2023 competition, MIT had the 1st place team and all 5 of the 5 highest ranking individuals.
+Additionally, 63 MIT students were among those with Honorable Mention or higher.
+Approximately 360 students are enrolled in one of our two undergraduate programs: Mathematics (course 18) and Mathematics with Computer Science (course 18C).

 Environment